UA-Software-Developer-Group/bower-demo/README.md

  - `bower search <search string>` (or from the [bower.io site][2])

 #### Problems:
- - Because it is unopinionated, everyone has an opinion on what they release and how to structure their release folder
+ - Because it is unopinionated, everyone has an opinion on what they release and how to structure their release folder, however, the `main` property in the bower.json file helps allievate some of these problems
- - The bower repository does not currently allow renaming or deleting packages, which becomes problematic if you name something incorrectly
+ - The bower repository does not currently allow renaming or deleting packages, which becomes problematic if you name something incorrectly.
+This is suppose to be resolved in a future release.

   [1]: http://bower.io/
   [2]: http://bower.io/search